 Hjorth showed that any orbit equivalence relation that is generically-ergodic with respect to $=^+$ is also generically-ergodic with respect to any action of $S_\infty$.
-This implies in any case where there isn't a comeger orbit that the equivalence relation is not classifiable by countable structures.
+If the orbit equivalence relation moreover does not have a comeager orbit then it is not classifiable by countable structures.
 Hjorth also isolated a dynamical property of some orbit equivalence relations called \emph{turbulence}, which precludes them from being classifiable by countable structures (see \cite{HjorthBook} and \cite{Hjorth2002Turbulence}).

-\item Among the orbit equivalence relations classifiable by countable structures, further separations can be found.
-Recall that a Polish group is \emph{complete left-invariant} (or cli) iff it has a complete metric $d_G$ which compatible in the sense that it generates the topology, and furthermore is left-invariant, i.e.
+For the second example, we observe that further separations can be found among the orbit equivalence relations classifiable by countable structures.
+Recall that a Polish group is \emph{complete left-invariant} (or cli) iff it has a complete metric $d_G$ which is compatible in the sense that it generates the topology, and furthermore is left-invariant, i.e.

 for every group elements $g, g', h$.
-In \cite{Hjorth1999}, Hjorth identifies a metamathematical property of equivalence relations that preclude them from being classifiable by cli Polish groups, and shows that $=^+$ exhibits this property.
-This property was further explored and dubbed being ``unpinned" in \cite{Kanovei2008}.
+In \cite{Hjorth1999}, Hjorth identifies a metamathematical property of equivalence relations that precludes them from being classifiable by cli Polish groups, and shows that $=^+$ exhibits this property.
+This property was further explored and dubbed ``unpinned" in \cite{Kanovei2008}.

-\item A stronger invariance notion than a Polish group being cli is being \emph{two-sided invariant} (or tsi).
+For the third example, we recall a stronger invariance notion than a Polish group being cli is being \emph{two-sided invariant} (or tsi).
 A Polish group is tsi iff there is a compatible complete metric $d_G$ satisfying

 for every group elements $g, g', h$.